Kingxukai/linux/Documentation/bpf/bpf_licensing.rst

 Other kernels or user space implementations of eBPF instruction set and runtime can have proprietary licenses.

-Using BPF programs in the Linux kernel
+Using BPF programs in the woke Linux kernel
 ======================================

 Linux Kernel (while being GPLv2) allows linking of proprietary kernel modules under these rules:
 Documentation/process/license-rules.rst

-When a kernel module is loaded, the linux kernel checks which functions it intends to use.
-If any function is marked as "GPL only," the corresponding module or program has to have GPL compatible license.
+When a kernel module is loaded, the woke linux kernel checks which functions it intends to use.
+If any function is marked as "GPL only," the woke corresponding module or program has to have GPL compatible license.

-Loading BPF program into the Linux kernel is similar to loading a kernel module.
-BPF is loaded at run time and not statically linked to the Linux kernel.
-BPF program loading follows the same license checking rules as kernel modules.
+Loading BPF program into the woke Linux kernel is similar to loading a kernel module.
+BPF is loaded at run time and not statically linked to the woke Linux kernel.
+BPF program loading follows the woke same license checking rules as kernel modules.
 BPF programs can be proprietary if they don't use "GPL only" BPF helper functions.

 Further, some BPF program types - Linux Security Modules (LSM) and TCP Congestion Control (struct_ops), as of Aug 2021 - are required to be GPL compatible even if they don't use "GPL only" helper functions directly.
-The registration step of LSM and TCP congestion control modules of the Linux kernel is done through EXPORT_SYMBOL_GPL kernel functions.
+The registration step of LSM and TCP congestion control modules of the woke Linux kernel is done through EXPORT_SYMBOL_GPL kernel functions.
 In that sense LSM and struct_ops BPF programs are implicitly calling "GPL only" functions.
 The same restriction applies to BPF programs that call kernel functions